Dada-bo/cybersucurity-portafolio/01- Writeups/wireshark-tcp-udp-scan-analysis.md

 These indicators may help identify potential scanning behavior during the reconnaissance phase of an attack.

 ## Conclusion
-The traffic analysis revealed clear indicators of network reconnaissance using both TCP and UDP techniques.
+The traffic analysis revealed clear indicators of potential network reconnaissance using both TCP and UDP techniques.
 Combining packet-level inspection with statistical analysis improves early detection of scanning behavior in SOC environments.